Starbucks (SBUX)

 7. Gross Margin & Pricing Power

 Starbucks’s gross margin is slightly below the average restaurant company, giving it less room to invest in areas such as marketing and talent to grow its brand.
-As you can see below, it averaged a 24.8% gross margin over the last two years.
-Said differently, Starbucks had to pay a chunky $75.19 to its suppliers for every $100 in revenue.
-Starbucks Trailing 12-Month Gross Margin
+As you can see below, it averaged a 24.1% gross margin over the last two years.
+Said differently, Starbucks had to pay a chunky $75.90 to its suppliers for every $100 in revenue.

-In Q3, Starbucks produced a 22.6% gross profit margin, marking a 3.9 percentage point decrease from 26.5% in the same quarter last year.
-Starbucks’s full-year margin has also been trending down over the past 12 months, decreasing by 4.1 percentage points.
+This quarter, Starbucks’s gross profit margin was 21.1%, marking a 3.4 percentage point decrease from 24.5% in the same quarter last year.
+Starbucks’s full-year margin has also been trending down over the past 12 months, decreasing by 3.9 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as ingredients and transportation expenses).

 8. Operating Margin

-Looking at the trend in its profitability, Starbucks’s operating margin decreased by 7.1 percentage points over the last year.
+Analyzing the trend in its profitability, Starbucks’s operating margin decreased by 6.8 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-This quarter, Starbucks generated an operating margin profit margin of 2.9%, down 11.5 percentage points year on year.
-Since Starbucks’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, and administrative overhead increased.
+In Q4, Starbucks generated an operating margin profit margin of 9%, down 3 percentage points year on year.
+Since Starbucks’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, and administrative overhead expenses.

 9. Earnings Per Share